carbon-design-system/carbon-website-archive/src/content/components/breadcrumb/code.md

 ---
+label: Component
+title: Breadcrumb
+tabs: ['Code', 'Usage', 'Style']
+---

-desc: <span>Breadcrumb</span> enables users to quickly see their location within a path of navigation and move up to a parent level if desired.
+<page-intro>**Breadcrumb** enables users to quickly see their location within a path of navigation and move up to a parent level if desired.

 codepen: eevVxq
----